-- Desire to continuously improve skills and develop professionally.
+- Desire to continuously grow and learn.

 WORKING at IHEP:

-IHEP recognizes that a talented and diverse, inclusive, and equitable workforce benefits individuals, partners, and IHEP as a whole.
+IHEP recognizes that a talented and justice-focused, diverse, inclusive, and equitable workforce benefits individuals, partners, and IHEP as a whole.
 We recognize that all employees bring their own capabilities, experiences, and characteristics to their work.
 IHEP believes in treating all individuals with respect and dignity and strives to achieve a supportive environment in which all employees reach their maximum potential.
 At IHEP, diversity encompasses differences including, but not limited to, those of race, ethnicity, national origin, sex, age, religion, socioeconomic status, political affiliation, disability, sexual orientation, gender identity or expression, marital status, family responsibilities, experience, and education.
 The wide array of perspectives that results from such diversity promotes innovation and business success, further supporting the organization’s mission.